mpostol/TP/ExDataManagement/DataStreams/README.md

 You may use the [XML Schema Definition Tool (Xsd.exe)][XSD], which generates XML schema or language classes from XDR, XML, and XSD files, or from classes in a run-time assembly.

 #### Visualization

+First of all, we need to deal with data visualization, so as to enable the use of streams also by a human computer user.
+Let's start with data visualization, taking into account, firstly, natural language, ergonomics, and graphical user interface.

+We also talked about the human use of streams.
+In this case, further requirements appear.
+Among other things, this representation should be close to natural language.
+Of course, we have no measure here and therefore it is difficult to say whether something is close enough to natural language to be comprehensible.
+In order for humans to understand the stream, it will also be necessary to define semantic rules, i.e. rules that will allow us to assign meaning and information to strings of bits.
+The issue of ergonomics is also important, i.e. the ease of absorbing information represented by the stream.
+Of course, the closer we are to natural language, the easier it will be, but again in this matter, we do not have measures that will allow us to clearly determine how good our solution is.

+_______________________________

 One more requirement often arises here, namely that the bitstream resulting from the transition of objects to bitstreams should be human-readable.
 A typical example that we can cite here is using the Internet.
 Using a web browser, a server-side application uses objects and then serializes the data that the user needs, sends it over the network, and then the browser displays it on the screen.
 And here it is important, that the browser always displays data in graphical form.
 This applies to all kinds of data used by humans, a person uses.
 The data, even when reading a newspaper, is always graphical data.
 Let me remind you that a letter is also a picture.
 This is one feature of data that is prepared for this. so that man can use them.
 The second feature is that this data must be written in a natural language that humans know.
 The concept of natural language is very broad.
 For example, XML text is said to be human-readable.
 But is this a piece of natural language?